garden-io/garden/docs/reference/commands.md

 **Executes a command (such as an interactive shell) in a running service.**

-Finds an active container for a deployed service and executes the given command within the container.
+Finds an active container for a deployed Deploy and executes the given command within the container.
 Supports interactive shells.

 _NOTE: This command may not be supported for all action types._

 Examples:

-     garden exec my-service /bin/sh   # runs a shell in the my-service container
+     garden exec my-service /bin/sh   # runs a shell in the my-service Deploy's container

 #### Usage